Patrick4355/Patrick4355/README.md

 Greetings.
-I'm @Patrick4355, it's pleasure to meet you.
+I'm Patrick, it's pleasure to meet you.